RISE-sait/api/readme.md

 Thats why we use our db as the source of truth, and use hubspot as like an external CRM tool.

 rest is pretty self explanatory imo, ask me if u run into anything.
+Test